stephenlanim/fewd-techdegree-project-5/README.md

 # fewd-techdegree-project-5
-These files are a part of Stephen Anim's submission for Treehouse's Front-End Web Development Techdegree project "Interactive Photo Gallery".
+These files are a part of Stephen Anim's submission for Treehouse's Front-End Web Development Techdegree project "Interactive Photo Gallery."

-It should meet the requirements for Exceeds Expectations.
+This project involved:
+- using the jQuery plugin Lightbox2 to create a photo gallery,
+- writing jQuery scripts to create a functional real-time search feature,
+- displaying thumbnails in a flexbox, and
+- using Sass to compile the CSS styles.

-This page was tested in Chrome for Mac, Firefox for Mac, and Apple Safari.
+- Site was tested in Chrome for Mac, Firefox for Mac, and Apple Safari.
+- HTML validated via the W3C Markup Validation Service.
+- CSS validated via the W3C CSS Validation Service.

 Live page: https://stephenlanim.github.io/fewd-techdegree-project-5/